 Say you just got a new job and you want to go out and get new clothes, get your hair done and buy a work bag to impress your new colleagues.
 These expenses are a sign of a positive thing and as positive as they are, they could put a big dent in your wallet.
 Have you thought about how you’re going to afford your mini makeover?

 Here’s where your rainy day fund comes in.
 It’s a savings account created for these small expenses that you aren’t totally prepared for, so having some extra cash set aside can be helpful, especially when you have other expenses to cover.
-Other reasons to tap into your rainy day fund could be for minor house repairs or if your child has unforeseen school expenses pop up.
+Other reasons to tap into your rainy day fund could be for minor house repairs, if your child has unforeseen school expenses pop up or like we've seen in recent times when a crisis like coronavirus appears.
 When you have a way to fund these small financial hiccups, they won’t disrupt your financial health.

 How much money should be in each fund?